004Ajay/C/README.md

 int main(){} or void main(){} - The first function that is going to work in any C program, no matter how many other User-Defined Functions(UDFs) present.

+Data type before main denotes the data type of the return value.

+---

+{} - inside these brackets, we can write the code.

+---

+return - here, this keyword returns 0, that says to the compiler that the program has ended with no errors, we don't need return 0 in main function in linux systems

 ---